ablab/graphamr/README.md

 * Aligning HMM profile to graph (`Pathracer`)
 * Detection and clustering ORFs (`MMseqs2`)
 * Annotation representative sequences (`Abricate, RGI, sraX`)
+* Summarizing results (`hAMRonization`)

 ## Documentation

-The nf-core/graphamr pipeline comes with documentation about the pipeline: [usage](https://nf-co.re/graphamr/usage) and [output](https://nf-co.re/graphamr/output).
+The nf-core/graphamr pipeline comes with documentation about the pipeline: [usage](https://github.com/ablab/nf-core-graphamr/blob/dev/docs/usage.md) and [output](https://github.com/ablab/nf-core-graphamr/blob/dev/docs/output.md).

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->